This page explains the Defects section in Code Analysis into detail.

-Kiuwan "marks" the exact location (file/line) in which these defects occur and, at the conclusion of the analysis, show them in table form in the "Application -> Defects" screen.
+Every time the Kiuwan Code Analyzer detects a violation of any of the activated rules of the quality model, it generates a defect.
+Kiuwan marks the exact location (file/line) in which these defects occur and, at the conclusion of the analysis, shows them in table form in the Defects page.

 You can choose how Kiuwan shows the defects, grouped either by rule or by file.
 Where it shows:

 Defect distribution graphic by the characteristics in the software Quality Model.

 Defect distribution graphic, for each of the technologies present in the application.

 Key defects indicators: #violated rules, #defects detected, #critical defects, and the Global Indicator.